-Summer is here and sports camps across the country are teeming with aspiring young athletes who are honing their hook shots, brushing up on their backhand, and perfecting the art of the perfect curveball.
+Summer is here and sports camps across the country are teeming with aspiring young athletes who are honing their hook shots, brushing up on their backhand, and practicing the perfect curveball.

-Athletes go to have fun.
+Athletes go to summer sports to camp have fun.
 They go to stay fit.
-But most of all, athletes go to elevate their performance on the competitive stage.
+But most of all, they go to elevate their performance on the competitive stage.

 “Now in team sports you have got all these clubs and organizations, clinics and camps,” said Don Schumacher, executive director of the National Association of Sports Commissions.
 “There are several training camps in the U.S. where entire teams can go for a week and play six or eight games and live in a college dorm together.”